ojongerius/ojongerius.github.io/sabbatical-hugo/content/post/what-have-i-done.md

 ## Isolation
 At times it's hard not being able to bounce ideas at other people with a simlar skillset.
 White boards help, so does having regular catch up meetings with peers over video calls.
 Going to local meetups and conferences helps to connect with locals of all walks of life, and can be inspiring.
 ## Blogging
 This is my second blog post while I planned a much higher frequency of updates.
-Shame on me!
+Shame on me! 🤷‍♂️

 # The future
 I'm excited to push Vol.community to beta this week, and start launching a few startup ideas.
 There is a short list of things I'd like to build that would work on the same technology stack, and it would be a shame to not put the knowledge and code gained to use.

 In regards to deepening and expanding knowledge, I'm about to study and experiment with statistics and machine learning with my good friend Damien [[6]](#6).

 Getting more involved with IOT, there are some exciting projects that I've started to collaborate on.

-And last but not least, my first full grain brew, most likely a Belgian style strong ale.
-Cheers!
+And last but not least, my first full grain brew, most likely a Belgian style strong ale 🍺

 # References